sarah-cic-uk/Code-the-Future/session-4/layouts.md

   - _Row Axis_ - horizontal direction
   - _Grid Lines_ - horizontal and vertical lines that separate rows and columns in a Grid container

-More complete information about CSS Grids can be found in <a href='https://css-tricks.com/snippets/css/complete-guide-grid/' target='_blank'>Complete Guide to CSS Grid</a>
+More complete information about CSS Grids can be found in <a style="pointer-events:all" href='https://css-tricks.com/snippets/css/complete-guide-grid/' target='_blank' title="Complete Guide to CSS Grid">Complete Guide to CSS Grid</a>

 <div style="width: 100%">
 <a href='introduction_to_css.md'><-- Previous section: Introduction to CSS</a>